liquidev/lintplus/README.md

 recompiling lite to use dynamically linked Lua.
 The official distribution of lite links Lua statically, which prevents C libraries from loading properly.
-I'd recommend switching to [Lite XL](https://github.com/franko/lite-xl), which allows for linking to Lua dynamically.
+I'd recommend switching to [Lite XL](https://github.com/franko/lite-xl), which allows for linking to Lua dynamically during compilation.

 I'm not sure whether this process is required on Windows and macOS at all, but here's how to do it on Arch Linux: